pablogonmo/github-esp32-ticker/README.md

    * Dongle-s3: Ubuntu 22.04.4 LTS, micropython v1.19, esp-idf v4.4
    * Display-s3: Debian 12.5, micropyton v1.23.0, esp-idf v5.2.2

-If you still want to go down this route, you can follow the guide: https://github.com/micropython/micropython/blob/master/ports/esp32/README.md#setting-up-esp-idf-and-the-build-environment
+If you still want to go down this route, you can follow the [guide](https://github.com/micropython/micropython/blob/master/ports/esp32/README.md#setting-up-esp-idf-and-the-build-environment)

 # 8️⃣  Option C: Flash the provided binaries in folder "firmware" [recommended]
 This is the easiest and quickest option to get your github ticker up and running.
 Simply flash the firmware using steps from section 5.
 Then continue to configure the device as described in section 9.

 Disclaimer:
-- the compiled code connects to my back-end server
+- The compiled code connects to my back-end server
 - At the moment of writing this guide is up and running and free for anyone to use it but there's no warranty I will maintain it
-- No data is logged, apart from 1hr of runtime logs in vercel
+- No data is logged, apart from 1hr of the backend access runtime logs in vercel
 - Use it at your own convenience if you like, or compile the code after prior verification